Compare low deposit home loans for February

 • Credit score

-It’s also a good idea to make sure that you do your research for the loan you’re looking to get, as there are other costs associated with a home loan such as stamp duty and legal fees.
+It’s a good idea to do your research for the loan you’re looking to get, as there are other costs associated with a home loan such as stamp duty and legal fees.

 Can I get a home loan with a 5% deposit?

-Yes, there are plenty of lenders that allow borrowers to take out home loans with a deposit as low as 5% (so a 95% loan-to-value ratio).
+Yes, there are various lenders that will allow you to take out a home loan with a deposit as low as 5% (which gives you a 95% loan-to-value ratio).

-A quick look in the Mozo database shows that low deposit borrowers will be able to pick and choose between a variety of big banks, credit unions, and online lenders, though the interest rates on offer vary greatly.
+According to the Mozo database, borrowers with a low deposit will be able to pick between a variety of big banks, credit unions and online lenders, though the interest rates on offer vary greatly.

 Do low deposit home loans have the same features as standard home loans?

-Low deposit home loans usually come with the same features as standard home loans, just with higher interest rates and stricter lending criteria.
+Low deposit home loans usually come with the same features as standard home loans, but they tend to have higher interest rates and stricter lending criteria.

 What fees do I need to pay on a low deposit home loan?